Skip to Main Content

 About this Guide

-This Guide was created by a joint effort of the College of Medicine Maguire Medical Library and the University Libraries at FSU to help you get started with your systematic review process and find tools and guidance on each stage of the process.
-Whereas a broad range of resources and guidance for SRs are presented throughout the Guide, some specialized resources and tips for systematic reviews in social and behavioral sciences are available on the Social Sciences SR page of this Guide.
+This Guide was created by a joint effort of the College of Medicine Maguire Medical Library and the University Libraries at FSU to help you start your systematic review process and find tools and guidance at each stage.
+Whereas a broad range of resources and advice for SRs are presented throughout the Guide, some specialized resources and tips for systematic reviews in social and behavioral sciences are available on the Social Sciences SR page of this Guide.

-Currently, we do not have the staffing capacity to be a part of the entire systematic review process, but we encourage you to reach out to your subject librarian for assistance in developing a study protocol.
+Currently, we do not have the staffing capacity to participate in the entire systematic review process, but we encourage you to contact your subject librarian for assistance in developing a study protocol.

 Which Review Method is Right for You?

-Before you get started, know whether a systematic review is the right type of review for your study.
+Before you start, know whether a systematic review is the right type for your study.
 Ask yourself the following questions first:

 1. What are the goals of your review?

-• To learn about a concept of the body of research, including its characteristics (volume of evidence, type of research, terms, etc.)?
+• To learn about the body of research, including its characteristics (volume of evidence, type of research, terms, etc.)?

 • To identify all records on a specific topic through an unbiased, transparent, and reproducible search?